acc-bioinfo/TMBleR/README.md

 This will run a docker instance of TMBleR mounting your current directory into ```/workdir``` within the container, and opening port 8787 on your host machine, so that you can access RStudio interface through the browser by visiting http://localhost:8787 (username: your user, password: "helloworld")

+**Note:** By default the docker container will be initialized in the folder `/home/<yourusername`.
+Use the Rstudio file manager to open `/workdir` or any other mounted folder of your choice.

 ## Install TMBleR as an R package